harvic3/nodetskeleton/README.md

 > ### Important notice for companies
 >
->> I have this workflow built in C# for .Net (NetCore).
+>> I have this workflow built in C# for .Net & .Net Core.
 >
->> I have this workflow for Serverless development with NodeJS and AWS.
+>> I have this workflow for AWS Serverless development with NodeJS.
 >
->> I'm open for company proposals.
+>> I'm open for company or business proposals about thees workflows.
 >
 > Write to: <harvic3@protonmail.com>